-If your Windows 10 PC is also showing wrong date or time or both, the following solutions should help you resolve the incorrect date or time issue.
+If your Windows 10 PC is also showing the wrong date or time or both, the following solutions should help you resolve the incorrect date or time issue.

 Method 1 of 5

-Check time zone
+Check if the time zone is correct

 First things first.
-Unless you have already checked, it’s a good idea to make sure that you have selected a correct time zone.
+Unless you have already checked, it’s a good idea to make sure that you have selected the correct time zone.
 Here is how to set the time zone in Windows 10:

 If the time zone is set to your time zone, please follow the directions in the next method.